cdelker/ziaplot/docs/geometric.rst

         zp.BezierCubic(b1, b2, b3, b4).color('blue')

+Two additional classes simplify the process for setting up curves.
-The :py:class:`ziaplot.geo.bezier.Curve` class provides a means to create a quadratic Bezier curve from three points on the curve itself.
+:py:class:`ziaplot.geo.bezier.Curve` provides a means to create a symmetric quadratic Bezier curve from the two endpoints and a deeflection constant.
+:py:class:`ziaplot.geo.bezier.CurvevThreePoint` sets up a curve that passes through the three given points on the curve itself.

 .. jupyter-execute::